michal-codes/react-hooks-todo/README.md

 # Todo

 - Add some final touches.
-- Make a version with request to JSON placeholder an put is as live demo

 # Done already

 - Make a version with request to json-server whoch is in dependencies
 - Separate todos into two components into Todos and TodoItem. .map() is in Todos component on passed todos as props
+- Make a version with request to JSON placeholder